+The requirements of this standard represent a significant change from the existing requirements of AASB 139 in respect of financial assets.
 The standard contains two primary measurement categories of financial assets: amortised cost and fair value.
 The standard eliminates the existing AASB 139 categories of held to maturity, available for sale and loans and receivables.
 Equity instruments will be measured at fair value with fair value changes in traded equity investments taken to the profit or loss.
 The standard would not have a significant impact on the Company as its equities and derivatives are already recognised at fair value.
 The Company will apply the revised standard from 1 July 2013.